Uththunga/EthosPrompt/Docs/business-plan.md

 ## Executive Summary

-PromptCraft is a specialized marketplace platform that provides industry-specific AI prompts for professionals and businesses.
+EthosPrompt is a specialized marketplace platformthat provides industry-specific AI prompts for professionals and businesses.
 With a collection of 284+ curated prompts across 8 major industries, we aim to streamline and optimize the use of AI technology in professional workflows.

 ## Market Opportunity